yerty

 What counts as race discrimination under the Equality Act 2010?

-Race discrimination covers unfavourable treatment because of race, which the Equality Act defines as including colour, nationality, ethnic origin, and national origin.
-It covers direct discrimination (treating someone less favourably), indirect discrimination (applying a rule that disadvantages people of a particular race), harassment, and victimisation (penalising someone for raising a race discrimination complaint).
+Unfavourable treatment because of race — including colour, nationality, ethnic origin, and national origin.
+It covers direct discrimination, indirect discrimination (rules that disadvantage people of a particular race), harassment, and victimisation.

-Why is the hearing success rate so low for race discrimination?
+Why is the headline hearing success rate so low?

-Race discrimination cases are complex to litigate, often relying on inference and comparator evidence rather than direct proof.
-Strong cases tend to settle before hearing (note the 31% ACAS settlement rate).
-Cases that reach a full hearing are typically the most contested, with genuinely disputed facts about whether discrimination occurred.
+Race discrimination cases are complex to litigate, often relying on inference and comparator evidence.
+Strong cases tend to settle before a hearing.
+Of the cases that do reach a hearing, 25% are won by the claimant.

 Sources